 Like so many other real foods and drinks it’s not bad, what we have to look at is your relationship to the food or drink.
-I reserve the term “bad” only for artificial foods and drinks.
-When I am talking about relationships to food I am looking at how much, how often and why you ingest a particular food or drink.
+I reserve the term “bad” only for artificial foods and drinks – you know, chemical concoctions or that which we can’t recognize as being a whole food.
+When I am talking about relationships to food I am looking at how much, how often and why you ingest a particular food or drink – whether they have a healthy relationship to the food or if there habit is harmful.
 However, this blog isn’t about alcoholism and other food and drink abuses, this is about understanding the energetics of alcohol which may help you make some better choices if you choose to partake.
-In several cases, I didn’t need to recommend the client not enjoy a little alcohol but with a little knowledge of their patterns and nature we selected alcohol that would be less aggravating to their system.
+In several cases, I didn’t need to recommend the client to refrain from enjoying a little alcohol, I just wanted to help them use a little knowledge of their patterns and nature to make a better selection based on their current condition and patterns.

 Let’s look at the energetics of alcohol

 First, what are food energetics?
 From the rich theory and knowledge of Asian medicine (Chinese medicine) we get the very simple, yet profound concept that all food we ingest creates a post metabolic phenomenon in the body.
 We can look at these natures in broad categories.

-Organ and Channel system entered – All foods influence one or more of the 12 organs and their channels.
+Organ and Channel system entered – All foods and drink influence one or more of the 12 organs and their channels.
 The 12 organs are the Lungs, Colon, Stomach, Spleen, Heart, Small Intestines, Bladder, Kidney, Pericardium, Triple Warmer, Gall Bladder and Liver.

 Flavor – Each of the 5 Flavors also has specific influences on the body.
 Sweet affects the Earth element.
 Bitter influences the Fire element; sour the Wood element; salty the Water element and pungent influences the Metal element.

-….okay, we have enough to start working with here….
+….okay, we have enough to start working with here…. back to alcohol.

 Alcohol is hot in nature – It will influence the Liver and Gall Bladder.
 Those guys are under the rule of Wood element.
-Being that alcohol is hot, if you have heat as a pattern in your system be careful.
-Other organs that are affected by heat include the Lungs, Colon, Stomach, Heart, Small Intestines, Bladder, Pericardium, Triple Warmer.
+Being that alcohol is hot, if you have heat patterns in your system be careful.
+Other organs that are affected by heat include the Lungs, Colon, Stomach, Heart, Small Intestines, Bladder, Pericardium and the Triple Warmer.
 Organs can also be influenced by the flavor that directly goes to them.
 For example, bitter enters the Fire organs of Heart and Small Intestines.

 Alcohol is sweet – Okay, not all of it tastes as sweet as a Madeira or liqueur which are very sweet, but all alcohol falls into the sweet class.
-From their its other flavors are defined by what was fermented or added as flavoring.
-Fruits will all be sweet, both if the ferment process or if it is added in later like a sangria.
+From there its other flavors are defined by what was fermented or added as flavoring.
+Fruits will all be sweet, whether the fruit was added during the ferment process or added in later like a sangria.